Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_3.md

 <a href="./Stage_3.md#Profiling-Using-PL-Profile-Monitors">Profiling Using the PL Profile Monitors</a>
 </td>
 <td>

 Explains how to insert a PL profile monitors in the `v++link` command.
-This helps identify specific PL kernels(s) causing a performance drop.
+This helps identify specific PL kernels causing a performance drop.

 </td>
 </tr>